Skip to main content

 • Customer custom fields

-Each section shows a table of any custom fields you have created for that type, or a message saying no custom fields are defined yet.
+Each section shows a summary of how many fields it holds (or No fields yet).
+The Booking and Customer sections are open by default; click any section header to expand or collapse it.
+Inside an open section you will see a table of the custom fields you have created for that type, or a message saying no custom fields are defined yet.

 The Custom Fields settings page showing all entity types